eficode/robotframework-oxygen/DEVGUIDE.md

 "None","Aggregated",39,5,81,109,66,402,1916,1.03,0.13,81,86,87,89,300,330,400,400,400,400,400,400
 ```

-Our goal is to write an handler, which is able to execute the locust tests inside Robot Framework and provide the test results in user-friendly format in the Robot Framework log files.
+Our goal is to write an handler which is able to execute the locust tests inside Robot Framework and provide the test results in user-friendly format in the Robot Framework log files.

 ## Start developing

-Let's create a virtual environment and install oxygen.
+Let's create a virtual environment and install Oxygen.

 ```